ajtribick/celestia-gaia-stardb/README.md

 ## Folder contents

--  `download_data.py`: script to download the data files
+-  `download_data`: script to download the data files
--  `make_stardb.py`: script to build the star database and cross-index files
+-  `make_stardb`: script to build the star database and cross-index files

 ## How to use